UI/UX Design

 Provider Profile

-What They Asked Me to Do Next:
+What Stakeholder Asked Me to Do Next:

 • Expand the Provider Verification workflow to cover all decision paths (Approve, Reject, Request Info).